This taco provides a bite that’s sweet, spicy and refreshing.

 Tajin seasoning is a brand of seasoning made by a Mexican company.
 There are various types of Tajin seasonings in their line, but the most popular one and the one that we are using for this chicken sausage taco recipe is the Tajin Classic.
 This seasoning is made of dried and ground red chilis, sea salt, dehydrated lime juice, and a little anti-caking agent.
 This seasoning can be used to bring a kick to your fruits, meats, fish, vegetables, and even to coat the rim of your drinks like Bloody Marys.

-How to pick the perfect Mango?
+How to pick the perfect mango?

 Spicy Mango Chicken Sausage Tacos with Blackberry and Cucumber Salsa